CrystalTechSAS/jcrystal_documentation/tutorial/part1.md

 - **Title**: The title of the article (max 250 characters).
 - **Description**: A short text that describes what this article is about (max 350 characters).
 - **Body**: The text of our article.
-- **Slug**: A string that will be unique to each article used to represent that article  (max 250 characters).
+- **Slug**: A string that will be unique to each article used to represent that article.
 More information on slugs can be found on [this Wikipedia article](https://en.wikipedia.org/wiki/Clean_URL#Slug).
+- **Number of views**: The number of times this article has been seen (initially cero).
 - **Creation date**: The date when the article was created.

 Let's create this entity: